theothernt/AerialViews/README.md

 [![API](https://img.shields.io/badge/API-23%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=23)
 [![License](https://img.shields.io/:license-gpl%20v3-brightgreen.svg?style=flat)](https://raw.githubusercontent.com/theothernt/AerialViews/master/LICENSE)

-A screensaver for Android TV devices including Nvidia Shield, Fire TV, and Google TV.
-Inspired by the Apple TV's video screensaver.
+A screensaver for Android TV devices including Nvidia Shield, Fire TV, and Chromecast with Google TV.
+Inspired by Apple TV's video screensaver.

+July 2022 - Please read if you're a [Nvidia Shield](), [Amazon Fire TV]() or [Chromecast with Google TV]()

 ## Features include...

 * 4K Dolby Vision (HDR) videos, if your TV supports it
 * Option to avoid burn-in on OLED TVs
-* Option to play videos locally or via network share
+* Option to play videos locally or from a network share
 * Skip to next or previous video (press left or right on your TV remote's d-pad)
-* Supports *only* the latest Apple video feed (it contains nearly all previous videos too, don't worry!)
+* Supports the latest Apple video feed with over 100 videos

 ## How to get Aerial Views...